Why You Should Keep Your WordPress Site Updated

 You need to update to keep your website healthy

 To ensure the functionality of your website continues to work well, it’s very important to keep things up to date.
-Out of date plugins can cause you a headache, so it’s best to update your version every month.
+Out-of-date plugins can cause you a headache, so it’s best to update your version every month.
 If you are struggling for time or would like total peace of mind, why not take advantage of our WordPress Maintenance Package.

 Is my theme too old?

 Themes have an active life of three years or so, so even if you’ve kept the same look for three years (which you really shouldn’t, by the way…), it may become obsolete and inactive if the developer has moved on.
-New plug-ins also need updates to install properly and to run efficiently.
-Generally, the more version numbers you update in one go, the more likely you are to have problems, so keep taking those baby-steps if you want to stay fresh.
+New plug-ins also need updates to install properly and run efficiently.
+Generally, the more version numbers you update in one go, the more likely you are to have problems, so keep taking those baby steps if you want to stay fresh.